 - Sleep Train.
 It is so important to teach your little one how to independently fall asleep.
 This includes those pesky middle of night waking.
 The truth is no one sleeps through the night due to sleep cycles and their different stages.
 The key is to have the skills to fall back asleep independently.
 Now, there are other reasons why your little one might wake during the night, but if they have mastered the skill of independent sleep then you will be able to go down the list of reasons why they are unable to fall back asleep; wet or soiled diaper, the temperature of the room, sickness, hitting a milestone, etc. Sleep coaching is not one size fits all.
 Every little one is different.
 Even my Irish twins are completely different when it comes to what works best for them.

 As a Sleep Consultant, I will work with families to create a plan tailored to THEIR little ones.
-They just have to implement it!
+They have to implement it!
 I am here for support, troubleshooting, and celebrating the victories along the way!
 Read this blog post to learn what working with me looks like.

 Once your little one has established the skill of independent sleep, then you can enjoy the benefits of sleep, too!